How Microcontrollers Work

 The circuit above (expanded to 8, 16, or 32 bits) is used when the microcontroller executes an “add” instruction.
-Every microcontroller has an instruction set which defines which circuitry is available.
+Every microcontroller has an instruction set that defines which circuitry is available.
 Most can add, subtract, invert, shift, rotate, and complement.
-Some can multiply, and a few can divide.
+Some can multiply and divide.
 All the operations are performed using sequential logic gates using the design approach illustrated for the adder circuit starting with CMOS transistors to form logic gates.
 Before an operation (such as addition) starts, it needs to be loaded from memory.
-Likewise once an operation completes, the result is stored in memory.
+Likewise, once an operation completes, the result is stored in memory.
 Combinational logic cannot store information but sequential logic can.

 Now, here are the truth tables of the two NOR gates side by side.